 Municipal bonds are another way for Park City to fund capital projects and the redevelopment agencies on Main Street and Lower Park Avenue.
 In 2010 Moody's and Fitch increased their rating on Park City General Obligation debt to Aa1 and AA+ respectively.
 In 2008, Standard & Poor's increased their rating of Park City's General Obligation debt to AA and in 2014 the rating was increased to AA+.
+As part of the 2017 Bonanza Flat Bonds the City's GO debt rating was confirmed by S&P and Fitch at AA+.
+The rating was upgraded by Moody's to Aaa, this is the highest rating available by the rating agencies.
 The State of Utah limits a city's direct GO debt to 4 percent of assessed valuation.
 The City's debt policy is more conservative, limiting total direct GO debt to 2 percent of assessed valuation.
-Park City's direct debt burden in 2013 was 0.56 percent or approximately one quarter of the City's 2 percent policy limits.
+Park City's direct debt burden in 2018 was 0.61 percent or approximately one quarter of the City's 2 percent policy limits.
 For more information on Park City's debt management policies, see the Policies and Objectives section of this budget document.